Short hierarchically hyperbolic groups II: quotients and the Hopf property for Artin groups: Introduction

 \begin{thmintro} Let $A_\Gamma$ be an Artin group of large and hyperbolic type.
 Then $A_\Gamma$ is residually hyperbolic.
 Furthermore, if all the hyperbolic groups from Remark~\ref{rmk:Shephard} are residually finite, then $A_\Gamma$ is residually finite. \end{thmintro}

 In the same Remark~\ref{rmk:Shephard}, we relate residual finiteness of $A_\Gamma$ to residual finiteness of certain \emph{Shephard groups}.
-This class, named after G. Shephard \cite{shephard}, generalises both Coxeter and Artin groups, and graph products of cyclic groups, and has recently been used to prove that, if $\Gamma$ is triangle-free and contains no square all whose labels are 2, then $A_\Gamma$ is residually finite (see \cite[Theorem G]{goldman20242dimensionalshephardgroups}).
+This class, named after G. Shephard \cite{shephard}, generalises both Coxeter and Artin groups, as one is allowed to require that some of the generators in an Artin presentation have finite order.

+\begin{remintro} In \cite{goldman20242dimensionalshephardgroups} Goldman proved that any large and hyperbolic type Artin group $A_\Gamma$ is residually hyperbolic.
+Our work and Goldman's are independent, use different tools, and were carried out simultaneously.
+However, we both obtain the following intermediate result: for a suitable choice of a positive integer $N$, the Shephard group obtained by killing the $N$-th power of all standard generators of $A_\Gamma$ is hyperbolic relative to the images of the dihedral subgroups.
+As a consequence, this group admits hyperbolic ``Dehn filling'' quotients, either by our Theorem \ref{thmintro:dehnfill} below or by the ``standard'' relatively hyperbolic Dehn filling Theorem.
+Furthermore, under the further assumption that $\Gamma$ is triangle-free, Goldman was able to obtain residual finiteness \cite[Corollary G]{goldman20242dimensionalshephardgroups}. \end{remintro}